AlessioSocci/EDUCATIONAL-FRDM-KL25Z/README.md

 Test some basic funcitonality for NXP KL25 in FRDM board, without libraries.

 ATTENTION!!
-There are many inconsistencies with KL25Z data sheet when try to set preemptive priority !! ... and also with K64F method to set preemptive! ...but this code seems to work well !!
+There are many inconsistencies with KL25Z data sheet when try to set preemptive priority !! ...this code seems to work well !!

 -    GPIO IN / HW Interrupt: toggle blue led in ISR, set low preemptive priority.